ISCHEMIC STROKE / PREVENTION

 Best medical therapy

-- best medical therapy (BMT) is the mainstay of carotid stenosis management (at the same time, it leads to a reduced risk of MI)
+- best medical therapy (BMT) is the mainstay of carotid stenosis management (it also leads to a reduced risk of MI)

 - antiplatelet drugs